mlscandinaro/imagesearch/README.md

 people's artwork without credit or permission.
 This will hopefully combat both art reposting and plagiarism.

-## Usage

-When you find uncredited art posted on Twitter, reply to it and mention @this_source within your tweet.
-Image Search Twitter Bot will return results.

 ## API Sources and Acknowledgements
 - Tweepy API: http://docs.tweepy.org/en/latest/index.html
 - SerpApi: https://serpapi.com/